Liberal Arts and Sciences Cross-Disciplinary Studies (LAS)

 Credits: 1.

-Second year experience for students in the BOLD learning community to support the diverse representation and retention of undergraduate multicultural students in the College of Liberal Arts and Sciences.
-Continued discussion on multicultural leadership practice in higher education (i.e., current/historic leaders of color at Iowa State and other higher education institutions).
+Second year experience for students in the BOLD Learning Community to support the retention of undergraduate students in the College of Liberal Arts and Sciences.
+Continued discussion on multicultural leadership practice in higher education.
 Students are provided with the opportunity to design and execute student-focused campus leadership projects.
-Includes regular one-on-one and group peer mentoring with multicultural students leaders.
+Includes regular one-on-one and group peer mentoring with the Director of Student Leadership Initiatives and student leaders.
 (Typically Offered: Fall)

 Credits: 1.

-Second year experience for students in the BOLD learning community to support the diverse representation and retention of undergraduate multicultural students in the College of Liberal Arts and Sciences.
-The course expands on previous BOLD courses by delving into communication through a multicultural leadership perspective.
-Through a combination of guest lectures, group discussions, and interactive exercises, students will learn how to effectively communicate with and lead individuals from different cultural backgrounds as multicultural leaders themselves, as well as develop strategies for creating inclusive and equitable environments.
-(Typically Offered: Fall, Spring, Summer)
+Second year experience for students in the BOLD Learning Community to support the retention of undergraduate students in the College of Liberal Arts and Sciences.
+The course expands on previous BOLD courses by examining leadership communication using a multicultural leadership perspective.
+Through a combination of guest lectures, group discussions, and interactive exercises, students will learn how to effectively communicate with and lead individuals from all backgrounds, as well as develop strategies for creating empowering environments where all students can flourish.
+(Typically Offered: Spring)

 Credits: 1.
 Contact Hours: Lecture 1.